chris-wood/chris-wood.github.io/_drafts/scrubbing.md

 buffer.

-If we do nothing else, the result of this function will indicate an error but the output buffer will actually contain the decrypted plaintext.
+If we do nothing else, the result of this function will indicate an error but the output buffer may actually contain the decrypted plaintext.
 This clearly violates the standard AEAD API contract, wherein a failed authentication should yield the empty string.
 So what's the fix?
 The desired result is clear: if the tags don't line up, then the output